pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 This entry is motivated by a tough week.

-That's right, a week of challenges related to [scm][scmlink] (which is not the most relaxing thing in the world).
-A week full of failed attempts to [`cherry-pick`][cherrypick] and other Git things I probably would not use if the code was being managed "right".
+A week of challenges related to [scm][scmlink] (which is not the most relaxing thing in the world).
+A week full of failed attempts to [`cherry-pick`][cherrypick] and other Git things I probably would not use if the code was being managed correctly.

-Now, no longer weeping and trying to look on the positive side, I learned some cool tricks which can be useful to me in the future, and you :)
+Nonetheless, I learned some cool tricks to using Git that will save you blood, sweat, and tears in the future.

-The idea here is not to teach Git nor present fundamentals.
-The idea is to show some tricks you'll want to have known before.
+This tutorial is designed not to teach Git fundamentals but to demonstrate some important strategies for using Git.

-So here we go ...
+**I will cover aliases, autocomplete, checkout/reset, stashes, amending, and differences between Git commits.**

 ### Alias (co > checkout)
 You can create [alias] [alias] for any Git command.